Assignment

 = 343

-Consequently, designed for Jelly, cost per unit on behalf of full amount of production
+designed for Jelly, cost per unit on behalf of full amount of production

 Cost in Total